Risk of severe life-threatening birth defects caused by lenalidomide:

 This medication may be prescribed for other uses; ask your doctor or pharmacist for more information.

 - tell your doctor and pharmacist if you are allergic to lenalidomide, any other medications, or any of the ingredients in lenalidomide capsules.
 Ask your pharmacist or check the Medication Guide for a list of the ingredients.

 - tell your doctor and pharmacist what other prescription and nonprescription medications, vitamins, nutritional supplements, and herbal products you are taking or plan to take.
 Be sure to mention the medications listed in the IMPORTANT WARNING section and digoxin (Lanoxin).
 Your doctor may need to change the doses of your medications or monitor you carefully for side effects.

-- tell your doctor if you are lactose intolerant and if you have or have ever had kidney or liver disease.
+- tell your doctor if you are lactose intolerant and if you have or have ever had kidney, thyroid, or liver disease.
 Also tell your doctor if you have ever taken thalidomide (Thalomid) and developed a rash during your treatment.